VGVentures/very_good_engineering/src/content/docs/navigation/navigation.md

 GoRouter.optionURLReflectsImperativeAPIs = true;
 ```

-Note that we do not recommended modifying the behavior of `push` in this way unless you are in the process of [migrating](https://docs.google.com/document/d/1VCuB85D5kYxPR3qYOjVmw8boAGKb7k62heFyfFHTOvw/edit) to GoRouter 8.0.0.
+Note that we do not recommend modifying the behavior of `push` in this way unless you are in the process of [migrating](https://docs.google.com/document/d/1VCuB85D5kYxPR3qYOjVmw8boAGKb7k62heFyfFHTOvw/edit) to GoRouter 8.0.0.
 :::

 The `go` and `push` methods will both add the new page to the navigation stack, but `push` only adds the page to the stack.
 Using `go` will push the entire route to the stack.
 For example: The user is on the home page (`/`) and `go` is used to navigate the user directly to the `/flutter/news` route.
 If the user navigates backwards, the current route would be `/flutter`.
 If the user was `push`ed to the `/flutter/news` route instead, the back button would take the user to the `/` route.